OpenDrift/opendrift/docs/source/install.rst

 Installing OpenDrift
 =============================================

 OpenDrift is usually installed as a source package or as a conda package.
-If you expect to make changes to

 .. note::
    If you expect to make changes to the the OpenDrift code (e.g. models) it is